Your Health Goals

 The body needs energy to grow, keep warm and perform physical activity.
 Energy comes from the carbohydrates, fats and proteins in the food and drinks we consume.

 The main energy source for the body and brain is carbohydrate which is broken down into glucose (sugar) before being absorbed into your blood.
-Starchy carbohydrate foods such as bread, beans, pasta, potatoes and oats provide a steady, slow release of energy (glucose) into the blood as well as nutrients such as B-vitamins that help to release energy from food.
+Starchy carbohydrate foods such as bread, beans, pasta, potatoes and oats provide a steady, slow release of energy (glucose) into the blood as well as nutrients such as B Vitamins that help to release energy from food.
 Your body can also use protein as an energy source but it prefers not to as the process of breaking it down for energy is so inefficient.
-A small amount of fat is needed by the body to get essential fatty acids (omega-3s) and to help the body absorb fat-soluble vitamins such as Vitamins A, D, E and K. Any energy not used by the body is converted into body fat.
+A small amount of fat is needed by the body to get essential fatty acids (Omega-3s) and to help the body absorb fat-soluble vitamins such as Vitamin A, Vitamin D, Vitamin E and Vitamin K. Any energy not used by the body is converted into body fat.

 Digestion involves breaking down the food you eat into small enough parts for your body to absorb and use for energy, growth and repairing cells.
-Having enough fibre in your diet is important for a healthy digestive system and preventing constipation.
+Having enough fibre in your diet is important for a healthy digestive system and preventing constipation and symptoms of IBS.
 For adults, at least 30g of fibre a day is recommended.

 Keeping active and well hydrated can help the digestive process.
 It's also useful to include a wide variety of plant foods in your diet as this will provide a variety of fibres and nutrients to feed the beneficial bacteria in your gut.